 Costume designer Moritz Junge works regularly with the Royal Opera House.
 He made his Royal Opera debut in 2004 creating costume designs for the world premiere of Adès's The Tempest.
-He has since worked with The Royal Opera on David McVicar's productions of Aida (2010) and Les Troyens (2012), and with The Royal Ballet on Wayne McGregor's ballets Chroma (2006), Infra (2008), Limen (2009) and Live Fire Exercise (2011) for The Royal Ballet.
+Credits since include Aida (2010) and Les Troyens (2012), directed by David McVicar, for The Royal Opera and Wayne McGregor's ballets Chroma (2006), Infra (2008), Limen (2009) and Live Fire Exercise (2011) for The Royal Ballet.
 He returns in the 2014/15 Season to create costume designs for McGregor's Woolf Works

 Junge's other credits including designing the costumes for the London 2012 Paralympic Games Opening Ceremony.